NatoliChris/documentation/arch-install.md

     - Note: Australia should be moved to the top of the list
     - Note 2: Found (Aug 2016) that **Uber** was the fastest service
 2. ``pacstrap -i /mnt base base-devel`` : install linux
+    - **NOTE**: If you're getting an error here, make sure that you have mounted your root, home and swap properly (Steps 2.9.1, 2.10.1)
 3. ``genfstab -U /mnt >> /mnt/etc/fstab`` : generate the fstab
 4. ``arch-chroot /mnt /bin/bash`` : get into the arch shell on your drive
 5. Run: ``locale-gen``